Wedding of Prince William and Catherine Middleton: Policing

 The wedding had been subject to threats of violence and disruption.
-In February, security agencies, including MI5, identified "dissident Irish republican groups" as possible threats.
+In February 2011, security agencies, including MI5, identified "dissident Irish republican groups" as possible threats.
 The group Muslims Against Crusades abandoned a planned protest.
 The English Defence League vowed to hold a counter-demonstration and promised 50 to 100 EDL members at each railway station in central London to block Muslim extremists in a "ring of steel".

 Security operations and arrests

 Sixty people arrested at the TUC rally on the March for the Alternative had bail conditions that prevented them entering central London over the wedding period.

-On 28 April 2011, political activist Chris Knight and two others were arrested by Scotland Yard "on suspicion of conspiracy to cause public nuisance and breach of the peace".
+On 28 April 2011, political activist Chris Knight and two others were arrested by the Metropolitan Police Service "on suspicion of conspiracy to cause public nuisance and breach of the peace".
 The three were planning a mock execution of Prince Andrew with a home-made guillotine in central London to coincide with the wedding.
-The guillotine was workable, but lacked a blade.
+The guillotine was workable, except that it did not have a blade.

 On the day of the wedding, the Metropolitan Police Service made "pre-emptive" moves, applying blanket stop and search powers and arresting 52 people, including 13 arrested at Charing Cross station in possession of anti-monarchy placards and "climbing equipment".
-Five people, three of whom wearing zombie make-up, were arrested "on suspicion of planning a breach of the peace" when they entered a branch of Starbucks.
-At a peaceful protest in Soho Square, a man was arrested by plain clothes police.
-Chief Inspector John Dale claimed "He had articles on him to cause criminal damage".
+Five people, three of whom were wearing zombie make-up, were arrested "on suspicion of planning a breach of the peace" when they entered a branch of Starbucks.
 Police described the overall security operation as an "amazing success".
-8 of the arrested appealed to the European Court of Human Rights that their arrests were unlawful, however their claims were rejected.
+Eight of the arrested appealed to the European Court of Human Rights that their arrests were unlawful, but their claims were rejected.

-In Scotland, twenty-one people were arrested at an unofficial "street party" in Kelvingrove Park, Glasgow which saw "completely unacceptable levels" of drunkenness, according to Strathclyde Police.
+In Scotland, twenty-one people were arrested at an unofficial "street party" in Kelvingrove Park, Glasgow which saw "completely unacceptable levels" of drunkenness according to Strathclyde Police.
 A taxi driver died on 10 May from injuries sustained when his cab was struck by a police van attending the Kelvingrove incident.

 Honeymoon

 Despite reports that the couple would leave for their honeymoon the day after their wedding, Prince William immediately returned to his work as a search-and-rescue pilot, and the couple did not depart until 9 May, ten days after their wedding.
-The location of the honeymoon was initially kept secret.
-Although the press speculated that they might be headed to locations such as South America, Jordan, and Kenya, the couple ultimately decided to honeymoon for 10 days on a secluded villa on a private island in the Seychelles.
-On the morning of 21 May, a spokesman for St. James's Palace announced that the couple had returned to the United Kingdom.
-The length of the honeymoon was limited by William's RAF duties and the couple's official scheduled tour to Canada and the United States.
+The honeymoon destination was initially kept secret; the couple honeymooned for ten days on a secluded villa on a private island in the Seychelles, returning by 21 May.
+The length of the honeymoon was limited by William's RAF duties and the couple's scheduled tour to Canada and the United States later that summer.